 14 Spring 1919, 0545 Hours

-"All right, Steve, this better be good," Jack Sanlander said as he walked into his friend's office.
+Jack Sanlander yawned as he walked into his friend's office.
+"Morning, Steve, what have you got?"

-Jack flopped down on a couch and yawned as Steve set up a point-to-point connection.
+Jack lay down on a couch as Steve set up a point-to-point connection.
 The two men had been up late into the night, racking their brains trying to find a vehicle design that would suit the needs of their Hong Kong Crusaders.
-The Crusaders may have been the stars of the new Coronado Defense Forces, but they had had to make do with hand-me-downs from the Northern Guard for the last cycle.
-Badger armored personnel carriers would normally be fine for patrols and the occasional antirover action, but the ones the Crusaders had were old and run down, and with the county's budget meeting just two days away Jack and Steve were trying to find a replacement fast.
+The Crusaders may have been the stars of the new Coronado Defense Forces, but they had had to make do with surplus equipment from the Northern Guard for the last cycle.
+Badger armored personnel carriers would normally be fine for patrols and the occasional antirover action, but the ones the Crusaders had were old and worn out.
+With the county's budget meeting just two days away, Jack and Steve were trying to find a replacement fast.

-So when Steve left abruptly before midnight the previous evening, saying he wanted to "check up on something," Jack was only too happy to pack it in and get some sleep.
-He just wished that Steve could have found his inspiration after the crack of dawn.
+So when Steve left abruptly before midnight the previous evening, saying he wanted to "check up on something," Jack was only too happy to turn in and get some sleep.
+He just wished that Steve had called back after the crack of dawn.

-"Here we are," Steve said finally as he found what he was looking for and switched from the desktop monitor to a large display on the wall.
+"Here we are," Steve said finally as he found what he was looking for and switched from the desktop monitor to a large wall display.

 Jack rubbed the sleep out of his eyes, looked at the wallscreen and wondered what the big deal was.
 The display showed what appeared to be old news footage, specifically of an eight-wheeled vehicle, a boxy, angular affair with a turret sporting some sort of cannon.
-The footage was taken in some desert or another, and the vehicle was festooned with the crew's gear.
-Jack tried to find something to say, but what he saw seemed totally unremarkable.
+The footage was taken in a desert, and the vehicle was festooned with the crew's gear.
+Jack tried to find something to say, but what he saw seemed completely ordinary.

 Finally, Steve said, "So, what do you think?"

 "It's called a Piranha.
-It was designed mainly as a recon vehicle and a light APC, but it was adapted to several roles," Steve said as he called up a schematic.
+It was designed mainly as a recon vehicle and a light APC, but it was adapted to several roles," Steve said as he called up a set of schematics.
 "The chassis was very basic, so with slight modifications and different turrets, you could use them for fire support, air defense, command and control, recovery, all kinds of jobs."

-Jack looked at the schematic with interest.
-Such an adaptable vehicle would be ideal for what they wanted for the Crusaders ... but what was that at the back of the vehicle?
+Jack looked at the schematics with interest.
+Such a multipurpose vehicle would be ideal for what they wanted for the Crusaders ... but what was that at the back of the vehicle?
 "Is that a propeller?"

 "Yeah," replied Steve, "these were amphibious, too."

-Jack snorted and said, "Who the hell would make an amphibious vehicle on Terra Nova?"
+Jack snorted and said, "Who makes an amphibious vehicle on Terra Nova?"

 Steve hesitated before admitting, "Well, um, these weren't from Terra Nova."